-Specific guidance on how to select the most appropriate keywords, together with the list of MSCA keywords, can be found on REA website.
+Specific guidance on how to select the most appropriate keywords can be found in the topic Q&A on the Funding and Tenders Portal, together with the list of MSCA keywords.

-Templates of the letter of commitment (for associated partners) and for the joint/double/multiple doctorate pre-agreement (for DN-JD) are available at the end of the proposal template.
+A template of joint/double/multiple doctorate pre-agreement letter (for DN-JD) is available at the end of the proposal template.

-Please note that associated partners linked to a beneficiary do not need to provide a letter of commitment.
+Please note that associated partners, whether linked to a beneficiary or not, should no longer provide a letter of commitment.
 However, it should be clear from part B1 which associated partners are linked to a beneficiary, and which ones are not.
+In addition, all associated partners must be added in part A of the proposal, and their role and contribution should also be clear from part B1 and B2.